-- Headache, including the provision of greater occipital nerve block injections and botulinum toxin injections in his dedicated Headache Clinic
+- Headache, including the provision of greater occipital nerve block injections, botulinum toxin injections and anti-CGRP medications in his dedicated Headache Clinic

 Dr O’Sullivan completed a PhD in clinical neurology in 2010 from University College London.
 He has published over 130 peer-reviewed papers, numerous other publications, and is the author of four book chapters.
 Follow his Research publication list to see more.

 Awarded title of College Scholar at University College Cork, Ireland

 Awarded Charles Symonds Prize for best research platform presentation, Association of British Neurologists Annual Meeting – 2008